psycopg/psycopg/docs/api/pool.rst

                  provide the `check_connection()` pool static method if you want to perform a simple check.
    :type check: `Callable[[Connection], None]`

-   :param configure: A callback to configure a connection after creation.
-                     Useful, for instance, to configure its adapters.
-If the connection is used to run internal queries (to inspect the database) make sure to close an eventual transaction before leaving the function.
-   :type configure: `Callable[[Connection], None]`

    :param reset: A callback to reset a function after it has been returned to
                  the pool.
 The connection is guaranteed to be passed to the